CARING FOR YOUR BEAUTIFUL CASHMERE

 WASH GARMENTS AT HOME FOR THE SOFTEST CASHMERE

 Personally, I don’t recommend dry cleaning.
 Your cashmere will stay must softer if you hand wash it.
 Use a baby shampoo or a specialist cashmere shampoo with lukewarm water.
-Soak for at least 10 minutes and then swirl your clothing around.
-Just be gentle and avoid pulling at the knit too much as it will stretch and loose shape.
+Soak for at least 10 minutes and then swirl your knitwear around.
+Just be gentle and avoid pulling at the knit too much as it will stretch and lose shape.

-KEEP YOUR CASHMERE IN SHAPE WHILE IT DRYS
+KEEP YOUR CASHMERE IN SHAPE WHILE IT DRIES

 After washing gently squeeze out the excess water - NEVER wring or twist!
 Arrange the garment into its proper shape and wrap your cashmere in a towel to get rid of the excess water.
 Unwrap and leave to dry on a flat surface with a towel underneath it.